 HOW TO GET TO UBUD

 To get to Ubud from the airport, I recommend getting a taxi using the Grab application.
 You can download it here if you do not have it.
 This app works just like Uber and is quite popular in Bali.
 Also, it is much cheaper than taking an official taxi.
-It costed us about 149k IDR (approx. 11€) to get to Ubud from the airport (about a two-hour drive).
+We paid about 149k IDR (approx. 11€) to get to Ubud from the airport (about a two-hour drive).
 The money is paid in cash and there is free Wi-Fi at the airport, so it is very easy.

 things TO DO IN UBUD